thsol/bidding-system/README.md

-## COMPGW02/M041 Web Economics Optimised Bidding System
+## COMPGW02/M041 Web Economics Combined Bidding System

 As part of the COMPGW01 Web Economics Assignment Group 23 were assigned a task to predict the number of clicks in an unseen test set